Bioregional Assessment Program

 To better understand the potential impacts of coal seam gas (CSG) and large coal mining developments on water resources, multi-disciplinary scientific investigations - called bioregional assessments - were undertaken in selected regions of central and eastern Australia.

-Bioregional assessments are world-first science-based studies that will develop detailed, multi-layered records of the environment and provide all interested parties with a comprehensive suite of baseline information and analysis about water resources in their region.
+Bioregional assessments are world-first science-based studies that developed detailed, multi-layered records of the environment and provided a comprehensive suite of baseline data, information and analysis about water resources in each region.

-The assessments will examine the possible impacts of CSG and large coal mining developments on water resources, above and below ground.
-This includes potential direct, indirect and cumulative impacts of all likely mining developments in the area.
+The assessments examined the potential impacts of CSG and large coal mining developments on water resources, above and below ground.
+This included the possible direct, indirect and cumulative impacts of likely mining developments in each study area.

-Primarily, the purpose of these assessments is to inform the Independent Expert Scientific Committee on Coal Seam Gas and Large Coal Mining Development in the following bioregional assessment areas:
+The main purpose of these assessments was to inform the Independent Expert Scientific Committee on Coal Seam Gas and Large Coal Mining Development (the IESC) in the following bioregional assessment areas:

-The suite of currently identified bioregional assessments will be finalised in late 2016.
+This suite of bioregional assessments were finalised in 2018.

-Geoscience Australia is leading the Lake Eyre and Gippsland Basin Bioregional Assessments, and guiding the geological and hydrogeological aspects of all other bioregional assessments.
+Geoscience Australia led the Lake Eyre Basin and Gippsland Basin Bioregional Assessments, and guided the geological and hydrogeological components of the other assessments.